Acry/JavaScript/README.md

 The function preloads a script to evaluate the version variables.

+If you have installed electron, like with:<br>
+`sudo npm install -g electron`

-Execute the code with `electron .`.
+You can execute the code with `electron .`.

 Postloading can be done in `index.html`